coda/packs-sdk/docs/guides/basics/parameters/index.md

 ??? info "Partially supported in actions builder or sync table settings"

-    While vararg parameters always work in the formula editor, they are only partially supported in the structured builder UIs.
+    While vararg parameters always work in the formula editor, they are only partially supported in the structured builders.
 A single vararg parameter will be shown as if it was a single array parameter, and a pair of vararg parameters will be shown with a nice UI similar to that used by built-in actions.
 Three or more vararg parameters won’t show up in the structured builders at all, and the user will need to visit the formula editor to set their values. <!-- go/bug/20828 -->

 ??? example "Example: Step diagram formula"
     ```ts